ettore9x9/pyplot-sa/README.md

 <img src="./images/pie.png" width=80%>
 </p>

 Conclusions
 -----------

-With the results of the performed **ttest**, we can say that all results belong to different populations, so:
+With the results of the performed tests, we can infer that all results belong to different populations, so:
 * *my_controller* keeps more distance from obstacles on average.
 * *given_controller* takes less time on average to complete one lap.
 * The minimum distance from the obstacle of *my_controller* is greater than *given_controller*.